api3dao/oev-docs/docs/dapis/introduction/index.md

 ---
 title: Getting started with API3
-sidebarHeader: dAPIs
-sidebarSubHeader:
-pageHeader: Explore → About our journey!
+pageHeader: dAPIs → Introduction
-path: /dapis/introduction/index.html
 outline: deep
-tags:
 ---

 <PageHeader/>

-# {{$frontmatter.title}}
+# Getting started with API3

 [API3](https://api3.org) is a collaborative project to deliver traditional API services to smart contract platforms in a decentralized and trust-minimized way.